TGH75972/TGH75972/README.md

 - 👯 I’m looking to collaborate on **interesting coding projects.**

-- 💬 Ask me about **Python, Cybersecurity, AI and any topic of your interest.**
+- 💬 Ask me about **Python, Cybersecurity, AI, and any topic of your interest.**

 - 📫 How to reach me **https://www.linkedin.com/in/harshit-yadav-b0020829a/**